Bambukin/pick_a_card-1/README.md

 # Pick a Card

 ___
-It's a sample app on ruby with console interface, that can give you few random card from deck.
+It's a sample app on ruby with console interface, that can give you a few random cards from the deck.

 ### App description:
 To use it you need to save this app `git@github.com:Bambukin/pick_a_card.git`